Lowrib/HSO-Technical-Challenge/README.md

 - All 3 tests are passing.

 ## Bugs
-- E2e test browser must be closed throigh Cypress App window in between test runs, else navigation to application hangs.
+- E2E test browser must be closed through Cypress App window in between test runs, else navigation to application hangs.